Maria Pretorius

 Resources

-Click on the link below to read the full article which is now fully peer-reviewed and published in The Journal of Psychology and Psychiatry.
+Click on the link below to read the full article, which is now fully peer-reviewed and published in The Journal of Psychology and Psychiatry.

 Toward a consensus on dyslexia: findings from a Delphi study